Ghost in the Shell: Arise: Cast and characters

-Media
+Related media

-Films
+OVAs

-Each of the films are known as "borders" and have received national theatrical releases one month before the release of their Blu-ray and DVD versions.
+Each of the original video animations are known as "borders" and have received national theatrical releases one month before the release of their Blu-ray and DVD versions.
 A recurring part of the films is the mysterious Fire Starter computer virus, as well as looking into the lives of Public Security Section 9's members before its formation.

 The opening theme for the first four episodes is called "GHOST IN THE SHELL ARISE" and is performed by both Salyu and Cornelius, it is also used as an ending for the fifth episode, the opening of which is "Anata o tamotsu mono" by Maaya Sakamoto (who also plays the role of Major Kusanagi) and Cornelius; the ending themes are different for each episode.

 Borders list

 Manga

 A manga original story titled Ghost in the Shell: Arise ~Sleepless Eye~ (攻殻機動隊ARISE～眠らない眼の男 Sleepless Eye～, Kōkaku Kidōtai ARISE ~Nemuranai Me no Otoko Sleepless Eye~) began serialization in Kodansha's Monthly Young Magazine's April 2013 issue, released March 13, 2013, and ended serialization on June 20, 2016.
 It was compiled into seven volumes.
 The manga follows the story of how Batou and Kusanagi met during the civil war.